 Ethan spearheaded the largest cooperative effort Molloy has ever held amongst clubs in order to raise money for breast cancer research, “Cupcakes for a Cure.”
 He gave his pitch to all the club leaders: “Although we all may represent different ideas, and concepts; I think everyone can get behind the cause of finding the cure for cancer.”
 He successfully recruited, and coordinated 25 different clubs in order to raise nearly $800 in a few hours by simply selling cupcakes.

 Ethan, and his team, created the popular “Peanut-Butter Jelly Time” event at Molloy in his freshman year.
 That event went on to create hundreds of sandwiches that were donated to Mary Brennan Inn throughout his four years.

 He said that, “While growing up as a latch-key kid, I was lucky to have the focus to push towards a better life; however, I understand that for many children it is difficult to see the positive when they are surrounded by so much hardship.
 I want to serve as a mentor, and friend, in order to inspire youths to embrace their trials and tribulations, and use it as fuel to achieve their goals.”

-Currently living in Long Island, Ethan is a photographer, sponsored fitness athlete, inspirational writer, and Financial Consultant for special education schools.
+Currently living in Long Island, Ethan is a photographer, sponsored fitness athlete, inspirational writer, and accountant at Staff Accountant at Marjam Supply.
+He is currently working on publishing a children’s book to benefit the youth in our Foster Care Youth Living Skills Program Project Independence.
 He lives by his personal motto, “I am both the steel of my mind, and the hammer that strikes it” and spends each day working towards new heights.

 Lula Lukasiewicz, Marketing Coordinator, Cerini & Associates